railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

 Lots
 ----

-Open ERP can also manage product lots.
+OpenERP can also manage product lots.
 Two lot types are defined:

 * Production lots (batch numbers) are represented by a unique product or an assembly of identical products leaving the same production area.
 They are usually identified by bar codes stuck on the